What does a position vs. time graph with a constant positive slop... | Channels for Pearson+

 Multiple Choice

-What does a position vs. time graph with a constant positive slope indicate about the motion of an object?
+What does a position vs. time graph with a constant positive slope demonstrate?

 A